1969 American Football League playoffs: Divisional playoffs

+AFL: Kansas City Chiefs 13, New York Jets 6

 Kansas City, favored by three points, had defeated the Jets 34–16 five weeks earlier on the same field.
 They knocked off the defending Super Bowl champions in dominating form, holding them to just 234 yards and forcing four turnovers.

 The heavy winds at Shea Stadium wreaked havoc on the kicking of Chiefs kicker Jan Stenerud, who missed three field goals throughout the game, including an early 47-yard attempt in the first quarter.
 New York quarterback Joe Namath then completed 4/4 passes on the way to a 27-yard Jim Turner field goal that put the home team in front, 3–0.
 Kansas City responded with Len Dawson's completions to Otis Taylor, Fred Arbanas, and Wendell Hayes for gains of 13, 12, and 17 yards moving the team into position for a 23-yard Stenerud field goal to tie the game.
 This was the only score of the second quarter, as neither team had much success moving the ball for the rest of the half.
 Stenerud's missed 44-yard field goal attempt was close as either team came to changing the scoreboard.

 Defense continued to dominate the game in the second half, starting with Namath's interception to defensive back Emmitt Thomas.
-However, this result in another missed field goal try from Stenerud, a 44-yard attempt.
+However, this resulted in another missed field goal try from Stenerud, a 44-yard attempt.
 The next time New York got the ball, Namath was intercepted again, this time by Jim Marsalis.
 Kansas City was forced to punt, but a running into the punter penalty against New York allowed them to keep possession.
 Dawson then threw a 27-yard completion to Arbanas that set up Stenerud's 25-yard field goal, giving the Chiefs a 6–3 lead.